 Boards must inform staff members that Choices customers may choose to voluntarily withdraw children from CCS.

 Note: “Transitional” is no longer an eligibility category for CCS.
-However, former Choices child care recipients who are within 12 months of exiting TANF will have Low-Income priority status.
+However, former Choices child care recipients who are within 12 months of exiting TANF will have low-income priority status.
 These individuals may apply for Low-Income CCS without being placed on the waiting list, if at the time of application, they are within 12 months of exiting TANF.
 Choices staff notes the eligibility for this priority in the automated referral from the workforce case management system.
-Please refer to the table in for more information.
+Please refer to the table in D-301.g for more information.

 D-301.e: Notice of Choices Case Reopening

 Boards must inform staff members that a customer who was previously in the Choices program may return to the Choices program during the 12-month eligibility period for CCS.
 Board child care contractors are required to ensure that when a Choices child care customer returns to participating in the Choices program, any open child care Activity Interruption is ended and the current 12-month eligibility period for CCS continues.
-The Activity Interruption Return Date should match the begin date on the automated referral from the workforce case management system.
+The Activity Interruption Return Date must match the start date on the automated referral from the workforce case management system.

 D-301.f: Activity Interruptions for Choices Child Care Customers